A session for solo-entrepreneurs who would like a variety of images of themselves to use on their website, social media pages and so on.

 How to prepare for your session

-- Bring a hairbrush.
+Bring a hairbrush.
 I generally advise women to wear their hair down or partly down.
 If you wear it in a ponytail it can look like you have no hair from some angles.
+Also, I generally advise not to try out a completely new hairstyle before your shoot.

-- If you commonly wear both contacts and glasses, consider wearing contacts.
+If you commonly wear both contacts and glasses, consider wearing contacts.
 This will mean that we don't have to deal with glare on your glasses.
 If you prefer to wear glasses, we will of course work around this.
+If you typically wear transition lenses, you will need to wear a different pair of glasses for the shoot.

 What to wear